rochamauricio/e5/shell/shell.md

 done;
 ~~~

-# Comandos de repetição:   for
+# Comandos de repetição for:

 ~~~shell
 for i in 0 1 2 3 4; do